danielaparker/jsoncons/README.md

 _"We use JMESPath implementation quite extensively"_

+_"We love your JSON Schema validator.
+We are using it in our data modelling tool to parse JSON Schema files"_

 _"the serialization lib of choice with its beautiful mappings and ease of use"_

 _"really good"_ _"awesome project"_ _"very solid and very dependable"_ _"my team loves it"_ _"Your repo rocks!!!!!"_